AbhishekTiwariAndroid/CloudPushNotification/README.md

 ## About
 FCM is a free, cross-platform messaging solution which allows us to send push notifications to our audience without worrying about the server code.

 It helps you engage your app's active users by sending them targeted, messages that encourage them to engaged in app .
-For example, you could send an push notification message to users like discount offers 🆓🎁 , watch a video🎬, complete a level , or buy an item 🛒.
+For example, you could send an push notification message to users like discount offers 🆓🎁 , Listen a music🎵🎧 , complete a level , or buy an item 🛒.
 - Send messages to any device 😃.
 - Advanced message targeting 🎯 🚀 .